-After running the test several times, there should be enough stored in the cache to reveal the website’s optimum performance.
-Doing so also measures the difference that caching makes on your website.
+After running the website speed measurement test several times, there should be enough stored in the cache to reveal its optimum load speed.
+This process also measures the significance of caching on your website.

 Most website speed testing tools support testing from different locations around the world.
-This helps you to discover how different locations may experience a different website speed.
-Naturally, the further away from the data center, the slower it gets.
+This helps you to discover how other locations may experience a different website speed.
+Naturally, the further away a place is from the data center, the slower the website speeds get.

 This is also a good chance to test your site speed with and without a CDN activated.
 It showcases how effectively the CDN speeds up your website in various regions.

 3. Perform Real User Monitoring

 Real User Monitoring (RUM) assesses user experience in application performance management.
 It provides a realistic view of how users perceive the website.

 RUM involves gathering data from users’ interactions with a site, offering insights into performance, website loading times, and user behavior.
 It’s also useful for tracking the bounce and conversion rates.

 Popular tools for RUM include New Relic Browser Monitoring and Splunk.
 New Relic’s Browser Monitoring helps track Core Web Vitals and other performance aspects.
 Meanwhile, Splunk offers end-user experience monitoring.

 When analyzing page loading speed, these tools are useful to optimize performance, enhance user experience, and identify areas for improvement.